 You may want to call your lender to see if you can move your HELOC into a fixed rate.
 The rate may go up, but you will know the rate cannot change.
 You also can refinance your first mortgage and wrap the second mortgage into it.

-The Bottom Line When Shopping Mortgage Refinance Rates Online
+The Bottom Line When Shopping Mortgage Refinance Rates Online in 2018

 A rising economy and market brings opportunities and challenges.
 The upside is that high rates mean generally rising real estate prices and incomes.
 This helps your bottom line as a home owner.
 But on the downside, you do possibly face higher interest rates and more volatility in your payments if you are not in a fixed rate loan.